 When medical providers fail to diagnose serious medical problems, those problems can quickly get worse, leading to tragic and even fatal outcomes.
 If a physician’s erroneous diagnosis or misdiagnosis causes serious injury or death, the victims or their surviving loved ones may have the right to seek monetary compensation for the damages suffered.

-At the Law Office of Kelley J. Johnson, our dedicated medical malpractice lawyer has been helping patients and families throughout Indiana for over 15 years.
+At the Law Office of Kelley J. Johnson, our dedicated medical malpractice lawyer has been helping patients and families throughout Indiana for nearly 20 years.
 Give us a call to discuss your case today in a free consultation.

 How Do Medical Professionals Diagnose Infections?